Entering the Croatian Market

 Advantages of expanding into the Croatian market include:

 - Location: Croatia is strategically placed for investors who want to expand into central, eastern and southeastern Europe through its road, rail, air and sea routes and river ports

-- Competitive: Offers lower investment and labor costs than the European Union (EU) average
+- Competitive: Offers lower investment and labour costs than the European Union (EU) average

 - Workforce: Highly literate well-educated, with over 90% fluent in at least one foreign language

 - Trade: Benefits from membership of the European Union’s ‘open market’ among its 27 member nations, with nearly 50 beneficial trade agreements.

 - Funding: In the process of receiving 22 billion euros (US$23.1 billion) in the period from 2021 to 2027 from the EU and other financial sources